lorenzofiamingo/swiftui-vertical-tab-view/README.md

 ## Limitation

 `TabView` bounces in all directions by default.
-[Introspect](https://github.com/siteline/SwiftUI-Introspect) could be a rapid solution, but I'd rather prefer to make use of `UIViewRepresentable`

 `VTabView` is meant to be used with `.tabViewStyle(PageTabViewStyle())` but you can also use `DefaultTabViewStyle`.
 Only remember that tab items will not have the orientation you would probably like to obtain.